-$$\gamma(\psi) = \{\psi' \in \mathcal{L} | \psi' \prec \psi\}$$
+$$\gamma(\psi) = \{ \psi' \in \mathcal{L} | \psi' \prec \psi \}$$

 Figure 3 illustrates the idea of both generalization and specialization refinement operators.
 Refinement operators can be used to navigate the space of terms using search strategies, and are widely used in Inductive Logic Programming [8].
 In previous work, we made use of refinement operators to define similarity measures for CBR systems [11].
-For instance, in the vehicle example used above, if we have a term representing "a German minivan", a generalization refinement operator would return generalization operator again to "a European minivan", we can get terms like "a minivan", or "a European vehicle".
-A specialization refinement operator would perform the opposite task, and given a term like "a German minivan", or "a German minivan", or "a red German minivan".
+For instance, in the vehicle example used above, if we have a term representing "a german minivan", a generalization refinement operator would return generalizations like "an european minivan", or "a german vehicle".
+If we apply the generalization operator again to "an european minivan", we can get terms like "a minivan", or "an european vehicle".
+A specialization refinement operator would perform the opposite task, and given a term like "a german minivan", would return terms like "a Mercedes minivan", or "a red german minivan".

 The length of the path between two terms ψ and ψ' , noted as $\lambda(\psi \to \psi')$, is the number of times a refinement operator has to be used to reach ψ' from ψ .
 Moreover, the minimal path between two terms estimates their distance in the generalization space, as illustrated in Figure 3.c.
-Finally, the distance $\lambda(\perp \to \psi)$ measures the amount of information contained in one term (as discussed in [11]).
+Finally, the distance $\lambda(\perp \to \psi)$ measures the amount of information contained in one term [11].